-Baryali arrived in Italy as an “illegal”.
-He arrived eight years ago from a country nestled in central Asia, twice the size of Norway.
-A territory composed up of mountains and highlands, which in the middle make up a part of the Himalayan system, but also of grassland plains that extend to the north, in the Steppe region, for more than 100 thousand square kilometers.
-But when I ask him what he remembers about his past in Afghanistan, Baryali’s memory quickly returns with an auditory notion: “the sound of the bombs”, those that he would hear exploding as a child, a few feet away from him, and that would leave “streets and cities completely destroyed”.
-The Afghanistan that lives in the mind of this young man is a “country without a president, without electricity, without Internet, without laws and rules, nor universities”.
+Eight years ago, Baryali arrived in Italy as an “illegal,” from a country nestled in central Asia, twice the size of Norway.
+A territory composed up of mountains and highlands, which in the middle make up a part of the Himalayan system, as well as grassland plains that extend to the north, in the Steppe region, for more than 100 thousand square kilometers.
+But when I ask him what he remembers about his past in Afghanistan, Baryali’s memory quickly comes up with an auditory notion: “The sound of the bombs,” those that he would hear exploding as a child, a few feet away from him, and that would leave “streets and cities completely destroyed.”
+The Afghanistan that lives in his mind is a “country without a president, without electricity, without the Internet, without laws and rules, nor universities”.
 A country that, nevertheless, remained “very beautiful” because “I felt at home […] I was in my country”.

 For Baryali, his wasn’t an “escape”: “I wouldn’t say that I ran away”, he corrects me, when I ask if he remembers the exact moment in which he made that difficult decision.
-Only a few days ago, in Afghanistan, two suicide bombers in Kabul left behind 40 people dead in a massacre then claimed by ISIS.
-“This, down there, has become the normality”, he ascertains.
-And it is in this very concept– the extreme abnormality of war and of violence that becomes everyday life – within which the deep reason for which Baryali decided to leave is nestled.
-But it wasn’t only for that reason; there was also the dominating mentality, closed, never open to discussion, rigidly reinforced by the totalitarian teaching of the Taliban.
-And then of course the urgency of escaping death: “I have many friends that are dead, and not only because of the war; I therefore preferred to come to Europe to begin a new life, exactly that life that I am now building, here”.
+Only a few days ago, two suicide bombers in Kabul left behind 40 people dead in a massacre then claimed by ISIS.
+“This, down there, has become the normality,” he ascertains.
+And it is in this very concept– the extreme abnormality of war that becomes everyday life – that the deep reason for which Baryali decided to leave is nestled.
+But it wasn’t only that; there was also the dominating mentality, closed, never open to discussion, reinforced by the totalitarian teaching of the Taliban.
+And then, of course, the urgency of escaping death: “I have many friends that are dead, and not only because of the war; I, therefore, preferred to come to Europe to begin a new life, exactly that life that I am now building, here”.

 And yet, before departing, Baryali did not remotely imagine how difficult his journey would be.
 “Often, you don’t know what you’re dealing with, because the traffickers initially are very reassuring and they promise that everything will occur in complete safety, in a car, on a bus, and so on.
-Instead, once you’re out of Afghanistan, the traveling becomes very dangerous”, he assures.
+Instead, once you’re out of Afghanistan, the traveling becomes very dangerous,” he explains.
 And when I ask him if looking back he’d recommend to a young person to embark upon such a journey to seek freedom, he responds without hesitation: “No, I wouldn’t recommend this to any human being on the face of the Earth”.

-I have the impression that for Baryali, this experience — that of traveling across the routes of human traffickers without any scruples — is destined to remain largely indescribable, as if it were impossible to describe with words that nocturnal caravan, sometimes accompanied by animals, those violent beatings, that desperate balancing act that is needed to keep holding onto the bottom of a tractor-trailer for hours and hours until you can’t feel your muscles anymore, that dizziness that takes hold to see the expanse of the sea in front of you, and the only thing separating you from the abyss is only a cheap inflatable raft.
-But after docking in a safe port, another odyssey begins: that of integration.
+I have the impression that for Baryali, this experience — that of traveling across the routes of human smugglers without any scruples — is destined to remain largely unspeakable.
+It is almost impossible to describe that nocturnal caravan, sometimes accompanied by animals, those violent beatings, that desperate balancing act that is needed to keep holding onto the bottom of a tractor-trailer for hours and hours until you can’t feel your muscles anymore, that dizziness that takes hold to see the expanse of the sea in front of you, and the only thing separating you from the abyss is a cheap inflatable raft.
+But after docking in a safe port, another odyssey begins, that of integration.
 A bit of a Darwinian odyssey, because only the toughest ones, the most determined, the most courageous – like Baryali – can make it.
-There are those that instead remain dominated by the overpowering weight of the past, of prejudice, of weariness.
-But Baryali demonstrates an extraordinarily pragmatic spirit: “I had to take many steps towards building a life, because, as I say, if you don’t use your hands, you’re not using your voice, either”.
-A pragmatism that has helped him over the years to understand that he had to have a certain disposition of continuous open-mindedness and learning: “Here, I am a guest, therefore I must accept the rules of another country that has accommodated me, that has welcomed me, and that has given me everything that I now have”.
-And it is exactly with this spirit that, as soon as he arrived, “I tried to get to know the new people that I was encountering, to understand their mentality, their culture, their religion”.
-I had to open my mind, put into discussion the ideas that I previously had in order to grow and to have a better life”, he explains to me, letting a bit of pride seep from his voice.
+Some instead remain dominated by the overpowering weight of the past, of prejudice, of weariness.
+But Baryali demonstrates an extraordinarily pragmatic spirit: “I had to take many steps towards building a life, because, as I say, if you don’t use your hands, you’re not using your voice, either.”
+This pragmatism has helped him over the years to keep an open-minded attitude: “Here, I am a guest, therefore I must accept the rules of the country that has accommodated me, that has welcomed me, and that has given me everything that I now have.”
+And it is exactly with this spirit that, as soon as he arrived, he tried to get to know the new people that he was encountering, “to understand their mentality, their culture, their religion.”
+“I had to open my mind, put into discussion the ideas that I previously had in order to grow and to have a better life”, he explains to me, letting a bit of pride seep from his voice.

-And it is in this manner that, arriving illegally, Baryali not only has gained refugee status, but he also graduated high school, and has worked — from when he was 19 years old — in various refugee centers as a cultural-linguistic mediator, collaborating with many important institutions, – among them, the Italian Red Cross, UNHCR, IOM.
-And not only: he has participated in a special episode of X-Factor (an initiative in collaboration with the Office of the United Nations High Commissioner for Refugees) and, as his Facebook profile picture, he has one hugging Fiorello that was taken during the UNHCR campaign #WithRefugees.
+After arriving illegally, not only has Baryally gained refugee status, he also graduated from high school and worked — from when he was 19 years old — in various refugee centers as a cultural-linguistic mediator, collaborating with many important institutions, – among them, the Italian Red Cross, UNHCR, IOM.
+He has also participated in a special episode of X-Factor (an initiative in collaboration with the Office of the United Nations High Commissioner for Refugees) and, in his Facebook profile picture, he is hugging the Italian well-known actor Fiorello.

-But those dark, profound eyes that have witnessed so much blood and violence, today dream big dreams: Baryali hopes one day to work at the United Nations, putting his personal baggage of pain to good use.
+Today, those dark, profound eyes that have witnessed so much blood and violence are dreaming big dreams: Baryali hopes one day to work at the United Nations, putting his personal baggage of pain to good use.
 Sometimes, kiddingly, I tell him not to forget about me, a humble journalist that’s always a bit insecure, when he will occupy the seat now held by Antonio Guterres.
-Bary – as he likes to be affectionately called by his friends – dreams, therefore, of an international career in style, but wishes to maintain a permanent base in Italy, in the city that more than any other has given him the opportunity to live: Rome.
-I confess that I don’t understand all of this visceral love for a country that unites, too often, light and shadow: the light of so many rescues at sea, the shadow of an agreement “of disgrace” to block the flow of migrants in Libya; the light of its beauty, of its culture, of its history, the shadow of unemployment and of temporary work which mercilessly limits its most brilliant young people; the light of the Italian spirit of welcome and hospitality, the shadow of rising xenophobia.
+Bary – as he likes to be affectionately called by his friends – dreams, therefore, of an international career in style, but wishes to maintain a permanent base in Italy, in the city that more than any other has allowed him to live: Rome.
+I confess that I don’t understand all of this visceral love for a country that too often unites light and shadow: the light of so many rescues at sea, the shadow of an agreement “of disgrace” to block the flow of migrants in Libya; the light of its beauty, of its culture, of its history, the shadow of unemployment that mercilessly limits its most brilliant young people; the light of the Italian spirit of welcome and hospitality, the shadow of rising xenophobia.
 But then I understand: Italy is and will remain, with all of its critical issues, the country that gifted Baryali the chance to change the course of his life forever.
-An Italy to be proud of.
 “Rome introduced me to people from 72 different nations at the university that I attend; it gave me this opportunity that I will never forget”.
 For him, Italy is not racist: “It faces the Mediterranean, which is not a pool; it is a sea that has a history, that has been crossed for thousands of years and by so many populations with so many diverse cultures.
 If Italy had been racist, it could have closed its borders.
-Then, certainly, there are groups and political parties that use immigration to gain more votes, but that is a problem that exists everywhere, even in Afghanistan; “Over there, there are ethnic and religious conflicts, for example”, he explains to me with a disarming clarity of mind.
+Then, certainly, there are groups and political parties that use immigration to gain more votes, but that is a problem that exists everywhere, even in Afghanistan.
+Over there, there are ethnic and religious conflicts, for example”, he explains to me with a disarming clarity of mind.